spchary14/artsy.github.io/_posts/2019-04-15-on-leaving-elegantly.markdown

 When I considered what the right thing to do with my final days, I felt tht some of the best value I can give to Artsy is in providing historical context.
 That's why I've been shipping so many blog posts in 2019.
 I'd like to try dig deeper and pull out some interesting stories from other oldbies at the company.
-I'm also going to create an alumni network, so it's easy to keep in touch with Artsy folks because I'm going to miss a lot of them.
+I'm also going to improve our alumni network, so it's easy to keep in touch with Artsy folks because I'm going to miss a lot of them.

+I got a lot of recommendations to take time off between jobs, considering I have been focusing my thinking around Artsy for a very long time then finding a mental space where you can felt empty sounded compelling.

 [orta.io]: https://orta.io
 [rfcs]: /blog/2019/04/11/on-an-rfcs-process/